crotwell/TauP/src/doc/sphinx/source/calculations.rst

 * Attenuation for a regular sampled frequencies, up to a maximum.

-* The free surface receiver function value, if the receiver depth is less than 1.
+* The free surface receiver function value, if the receiver depth is less than 1 km.

 Amplitudes for seismic waves are notoriously difficult to calculate without error, and so the values given should be taken with a healthy dose of skepticism.
 In